suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/prototypesindev/adserversmartcontract/README.md

 Applications of This Architecture ✨

-Long Campaign Running Period: Campaigns can run over extended periods, ensuring maximum exposure. 🕰️ Repeated Views: Users can revisit campaigns, increasing familiarity and reinforcing messaging. 🔁 Full Campaigns Available 24/7: Access to campaigns anytime ensures no missed opportunities for engagement. 🌞🌜 Max Conversion Interactivity: Interactive elements within campaigns boost engagement and potential for conversion. 📈 No Campaign Misses for Users: The asynchronous delivery system ensures users receive all relevant campaigns, tailored to their interests and behaviors. 🚫📵
+Long Campaign Running Period: Campaigns can run over extended periods, ensuring maximum exposure. 🕰️

+Repeated Views: Users can revisit campaigns, increasing familiarity and reinforcing messaging. 🔁

+Full Campaigns Available 24/7: Access to campaigns anytime ensures no missed opportunities for engagement. 🌞🌜

+Max Conversion Interactivity: Interactive elements within campaigns boost engagement and potential for conversion.🖱️📈

+No Campaign Misses for Users: The asynchronous delivery system ensures users receive all relevant campaigns, tailored to their interests and behaviors. 🚫📵